adolfintel/Windows10-Privacy/README.md

 cd WindowsApps
 for /f %f in ('dir /b Microsoft.MSPaint*') do takeown /f %f /r /d y && rmdir /s /q %f
 ```
 __Important__: if takeown complains about "y" not being a valid option, replace it with whatever is short for yes in your language.
-This is not a problem if you're not using Windows in English.
+This is only a problem if you're not using Windows in English.

 ### Microsoft Edge (not recommended)
 In the command prompt, type: